Pre K Reading Curriculum

 Fluent Reading Doesn’t Just Happen

 Some schools mistakenly believe that the trick to getting students to read better is simply to have them read more.
 But this does little to help struggling readers, except perhaps to allow them to memorize more words.
-But memorization is a bandage approach that doesn’t get to the heart of the problem.
+Memorization will hinder an early reader’s progress when developing foundational reading skills.

 Looking for a Good Pre-K Reading Program in Atlanta?

 At The Academy of Scholars, our students hit the ground running with reading skills.
-Here’s what we teach in our pre-K classrooms:
+Here’s what we teach through our preschool reading curriculum:

 Phonemic Awareness